 - The Soviets named a battleship which they inherited from the Russian Empire after a French revolutionary who was killed in a bathtub.
 It was sunk (not permanently) three months after the Germans attacked.

-- The US Navy has a slightly morbid tradition of naming submarines for ships that sank (or at least it did before it decided to name them after states, cities, and sea monsters and peanut farmers from Georgia).note This could be considered an attempt to turn this trope to a positive end: after all, you want a submarine to go underwater.
+- The US Navy has a slightly morbid tradition of naming submarine classes for ships that sank (or at least it did before it decided to name them after states, cities, and sea monsters).note This could be considered an attempt to turn this trope to a positive end: after all, you want a submarine to go underwater.

 - There seem to be a disturbingly large number of sports teams names after the residents of Troy...